 Most Swedish workplaces are part of a collective agreement between unions and employers that regulates wages and working conditions, including health and accident insurance.
-Collective agreements guarantee that the same rules apply to everyone and establish the minimum acceptable terms of employment in that sector – though many employers offer better terms.
+Collective agreements guarantee that the same rules apply to everyone and establish the minimum acceptable terms of employment in that sector – though employers are free to offer better terms.

 Supporting and managing collective bargaining is one of the main roles of trade and labour unions.
 However, if a collective agreement is in place at your workplace, you are covered by it even if you are not a member of the union.
 If there is no collective agreement in place, you can contact your union for assistance with questions related to your terms of employment.